basshelal/jVSTwRapper/src/Readme_linux.txt

 3. Write your plugin using the wrapper api.

-4. On Linux, a special name convention for the .so file is necessary:
-   The name pattern is: jvst*.so
-   You can rename the .so file to whatever ou want, just make sure the first 4 letters are 'jvst', all lowercase.
-Also, make sure that the .ini has the same name as the .so file and is stored in the same directory.

 4. Specify your plugin main class in the jvstwrapper.ini file

+5. Make sure that the .ini has the same name as the .so file and is stored in the same directory.

-5. Look for problems.
+6. Look for problems.
 If you left IsLoggingEnabled=1 in the ini file, the log files will appear in the Resources directory and the MacOS directory inside the .vst bundle